...my fascination with Gibbs seems to have gotten to me again. Oh well, I do hope you enjoy.

 "Boat?" he asked, she nodded.
 She ran down to the lab to collect her belongings and met him at his car.
 The bright yellow car with black racing stripes always made her grin.
 It was his pride and joy.
 Jackson couldn't have gifted him with anything more special nor indeed more Gibbs.
 The trip to his place is filled with her inane chatter.
 His silence isn't one of long suffering, but rather of wry amusement.

 As they step in his front door, in the bare hallway, Abby stops to remove her platform boots.
 He watches in almost painful fascination as she grunts and groans her way out of the painful looking shoes.
 He shakes his head, wondering why she wears them.
 Her glare warns that she know what he's thinking and not to bother asking.

 The first place both of them head for is his basement, there was stored everything important, his boat and his bourbon.
 Clearing two jars of bolts, he poured a decent shot of bourbon in both.
 They would do well to forget today.
-But he was very watchful as she drank, never allowing her to drink more than he felt she could take.
-She had just enough to make her drowsy.
+But he was very watchful as she drank, never giving her more to drink than would simply allow her a dreamless sleep.
+As always, she would have just enough to make her drowsy.
 He watched her gently nod off, nestled in his old armchair and a blanket, book and bourbon in hand.
 He worked through the night, taking out his frustration at the case on his boat, using the restless energy he felt to sand it down.